eiten/EWS/README.md

 > 🌍 **Languages:** [English](README.md) | [Deutsch](README.de.md)

 A universal interface board (HAT) for Raspberry Pi 4/5 and Radxa Rock 5B designed for use in Voron 3D printers.
-Provides powerful 5V supply (8A), CAN-Bus interface (USB-Bridge or Native), USB hub, and fan control.
+Provides powerful 5V supply (8A), CAN-Bus interface (USB-Bridge or Native), and USB hub.

 ![Universal Voron Power & CAN HAT](img/EWS.png)